-(1) Each Compensation Unit is comprised of one Common Share and one half of one common share purchase warrant (each whole warrant, a "Compensation Warrant").
-Each Compensation Warrant is exercisable into one Common Share of the Corporation at a price of \$10.00 per Common Share on or before December 13, 2020, subject to acceleration.
+(1) Pursuant to the Agency Agreement, the Agent is entitled to such number of Compensation Options equal to 6% of the Special Warrants issued to subscribers other than those subscribers on the Strategic Investors' List, and 3% of the Special Warrants issued to subscribers on the Strategic Investors' List.
+Each Compensation Unit is comprised of one Common Share and one half of one common share purchase warrant (each whole warrant, a "Compensation Warrant").
+Each Compensation Warrant is exercisable into one Common Share of the Corporation at a price of \$10.00 per Common Share on or before the date that is 24 months from the Closing Date, subject to acceleration.
+The Compensation Options and securities issuable thereunder are not qualified for distribution by this Prospectus and shall be subject to the applicable hold periods under Canadian securities laws.
 See: "Plan of Distribution".